80 prison officers didn’t show up on day Daniel Khalife ‘escaped’

 She added: “It beggars belief that the government is claiming that 61% of prison officers attending a shift is acceptable.
 Their complacency is astounding and illustrates how unfit they are to run the country.
 Our communities are being failed.”

-The Independent asked Ministry of Justice about staffing levels at Wandsworth prior to Ms Allin-Khan’s question – but the department said they could not release figures because there was an ongoing investigation.
+The Independent asked Ministry of Justice about staffing levels at Wandsworth at time of the alleged escape, prior to Ms Allin-Khan’s question, but the department said they could not release figures because there was an ongoing investigation.

-When the Labour MP had previously asked about staffing levels at Wandsworth in January, the government said 72 per cent of officers turned up in the morning, 76 per cent were on in the afternoon, while 75 per cent were on at night.
+When the Labour MP previously asked about staffing levels at Wandsworth in January, the government said 72 per cent of officers turned up in the morning, 76 per cent were on in the afternoon, while 75 per cent were on at night.

 The prison officers’ union, the POA, pointed to government cuts as a factor in reduced staffing levels.
 “You cannot take out £900m from the budget ... and expect the prison service to operate as if nothing has happened,” said union boss Steve Gillan.